USFWS/secas/_posts/2023-12-18-The-nations-first-RSGCN-list-for-plants.md

 **Applications and Next Steps**

 Insights gleaned through the plant RSGCN process are already being applied.
 An in-person RSGCN ranking workshop in October 2022 updated G-ranks for a subset of species determined to need a global rank review by NatureServe.
+A second RSGCN ranking workshop is scheduled for February 2024.

 As SEAFWA states move to include plants as SGCNs and identify Conservation Opportunity Areas in their State Wildlife Action Plan (SWAP) updates, the RSGCN list will serve as an important resource.
 Another phase of this project is already underway to summarize available information about climate impacts, vulnerability, and tools.
 In addition to informing SWAPs, anticipating potential climate impacts to rare plants and their habitats can also aid botanical research and conservation efforts, state-level planning, rare species monitoring, and Species Status Assessments conducted by the U.S. Fish and Wildlife Service for listed and at-risk plants.